kumu/docs/guides/focus.md

 <b>Keyboard shortcuts:</b> Press <code>+</code> and <code>-</code> on your keyboard to expand and contract focus, or press a number on your keyboard to specify exactly how many degrees the focus should extend.
 Press <code>esc</code> on your keyboard to bring the full map back into view.
 </p>

-### Preset Focus
+## Activate focus in the Advanced Editor

-You can also predefine a focus within `@settings` in the advanced editor of any view.
+You can pre-define a focus within `@settings` in the [Advanced Editor](/overview/view-editors.html#advanced-editor) of any view.

 ```
 @settings {